 5).
 Battery Powered Lawn Edger

-Lawn Edgers are truly another favorite yard tool among homeowners.
+Lawn Edgers are indeed another favorite yard tool among homeowners.

 We use edge walks and driveway, then run over and mulch the edge clippings with your lawnmower; follow those steps with a cordless blower to finish off the lawn.